Fuyan Cave

-Fuyan Cave (福岩洞) is a complex of limestone caves in Tangbei village, Lefutang town, Daoxian, Hunan province, south central China famous for the discovery of the oldest evidence for unambiguously fully modern humans outside Africa.
+Fuyan Cave (福岩洞) is a complex of limestone caves in the south-central Chinese village of Tangbei, Hunan, known for the discovery of the oldest evidence for unambiguously fully modern humans outside Africa.
 47 human teeth, dating to between 80,000 and 120,000 years ago, were discovered at Fuyan Cave.
 The teeth are also unusual for showing signs of cavities, a feature typically not found in teeth older than 50,000 years.
 However, a later study focusing on autosomal DNA analysis of the remains challenged this assertion, and found that the remains were younger than previously suspected.

 Geology

 Fuyan consists of three caves connected by tunnels.
 The cave system has a volume of 3,000 m3 and ranges over 3 km2.

 Discovery

 Fuyan Cave was discovered in 1984.
 The cave is located at latitude 25°39′02.7″N, longitude 111°28′49.2″E, at 232 m above sea level.

 The cave was excavated in 2011 over an area of 20 m2.
 The 2011 excavation revealed 5 hominin teeth and fossil remains from 39 different mammalians species, including some extinct ones.
 The cave was excavated in 2011 and in 2013.
 The teeth were all discovered in the middle cave.